pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![demo](https://raw.githubusercontent.com/pluralsight/guides/master/images/db216707-2ba9-4229-acb7-d2c76ed9413b.gif)

-It's a Single-page application made with React and Redux.
-The credit for this application goes to [Aries McRae](https://github.com/ariesmcrae), I just modified his [React CRUD boilerplate](https://github.com/ariesmcrae/reactjs-crud-boilerplate) for the purposes of this tutorial.
+It's a single-page application made with React and Redux.
+The credit for this application goes to [Aries McRae](https://github.com/ariesmcrae).
+For this guide, I just modified his [React CRUD boilerplate](https://github.com/ariesmcrae/reactjs-crud-boilerplate).

 You can clone the app from [this GitHub repository](https://github.com/eh3rrera/react-app-frontend) and test it locally with the included Express server.

-This tutorial won't explain how the app is made.
-There's no problem if you don't know about React and Redux, this tutorial will focus on building the API and setting up all the AWS services.
+This guide won't explain how the app is made.
+So don't worry if you are unfamiliar with React and Redux, as this tutorial will focus on building the API and setting up all the AWS services.

 The API works with two data structures, `course` and `author`:
 ```javascript